w3c/publ-wg/WorkMode/index.md

 ### Mailing lists (Policy, Usage, Etiquette, etc.)

-Although it is expected that a large portion of the technical discussion will happen via the issues mechanism of GitHub, the primary mailing list is also used for overarching technical as well as business, outreach, administrative, etc, topics.
+Although it is expected that a large portion of the technical discussion will happen via the issues mechanism of GitHub, the primary mailing list may also be used for overarching technical as well as business, outreach, administrative, etc, topics.
 We expect our mail list participants to adhere to the following email etiquette:

 * Messages should be encoded using [plain text](http://en.wikipedia.org/wiki/Plain_text).
 Formats using [*rich text*](https://en.wikipedia.org/wiki/Rich_Text_Format) will be lost by the list archives and appear poorly to many readers before they get that far.
 * Subjects should be prefaced with the *short name* of the spec, if applicable (for example: * [WP] Blah, Blah, Blah*)